khushibarjatia/English-Learning-App/README.md

 Features:

-* Analyze Yourself: This will contain a quiz that the user can take.
+* Analyze Yourself: This will contain a quiz that users can take.

-  If the user is on the Basic Course and if he does well in this quiz, he can get access to the Advanced Course.
+  If the user is on the Basic Course and does well in this quiz, he gets access to the Advanced Course.

   If the user is on the Advanced Course, he can monitor his progress.

 * Dictionary: This contains all possible words one can think of.
 The user can search any word and it's meaning will be provided.
+This will enable the user to get words that can then be used to frame meaningful sentences, thereby increasing his proficiency in verbal and written vocabulary.

-* More About English: This contains English Grammar books that the user can refer to improve his grammar skills.
+* More About English: This contains links to list of the most widely used English Grammar books for user reference.

-* Story Books: This includes English Novels like Adventure Books, Horror Books, Thriller Books and a lot more!
+* Story Books: This includes links to best selling English Novels across categories like Adventure, Horror, Science Fiction, Biographies, etc. This will help improve users' spoken and written English besides providing interesting topics to read, research, etc.

 GitHub repo link: https://github.com/khushibarjatia/English-Learning-App